aws-samples/swift-ecs-workshop/README.md

 6. Archive “Payload” folder and rename the zip file to Sample.ipa
 7. We now have the ipa file which we will upload to AWS Device Farm and run tests against.

-##Lab 4: Enhance the backend api and deploy to Amazon ECS using CodeCommit and CodePipeline
+##Lab 4: Deploy to Amazon ECS using CodeCommit and CodePipeline

 **Note:** Use the Bastion host created in lab1 for connecting to CodeCommit repository below